Orlandohub/planning-poker/README.md

 # planning-poker <span role="img" aria-label="Joker">🃏</span>

-A collaborative planning app - Inspired by Polly, a Slack third party app.
+A collaborative planning app - Inspired by Polly, a Slack third party app for creating polls all integrated on chat channels.

 ## Run Project